Caring for the Environment

 Our ongoing initiatives include:

-- Rainwater harvesting for irrigation and cleaning
+• Rainwater harvesting systems for landscape irrigation and other non-potable uses.

 Waste and Effluent